CMPUT301W13T06/classproject/README.md

 You might find that your device doesn't let you install your build if you already have the version from the Android Market installed.
 This is standard Android security as it it won't let you directly replace an app that's been signed with a different key.
-Manually uninstall recipe from your device and you will then be able to install your own built version.
+Manually uninstall RecipeBot from your device and you will then be able to install your own built version.

 ## Acknowledgements

-recipe is a result of a template project I've developed over the years as well as a combination of a lot of great work that the [GitHub Gaug.es](http://www.github.com/github/gauges-android) app and [GitHub Android](http://www.github.com/github/android) app showcased.
+RecipeBot is a result of a template project I've developed over the years as well as a combination of a lot of great work that the [GitHub Gaug.es](http://www.github.com/github/gauges-android) app and [GitHub Android](http://www.github.com/github/android) app showcased.
 Some fo the code in this project is based on the GitHub Gaug.es and GitHub Android app.

-recipe is built on the awesome [Parse.com API](http://www.parse.com/) and uses many great open-source libraries from the Android dev community:
+RecipeBot is built on the awesome [Parse.com API](http://www.parse.com/) and uses many great open-source libraries from the Android dev community:

 * [ActionBarSherlock](https://github.com/JakeWharton/ActionBarSherlock) for a